bd2kccd/data-reader/README.md

 ## Introduction

-This data reader is created to handle large size data files for efficient data validation and loading.
-It reads data from bytes instead of using any Java file API.
+This data reader was created to handle large size data files for efficient data validation and loading.
+It reads data from a file as bytes using native file I/O instead of using the Java file handling API.

 In order to use this data reader as a dependency in your project, you'll first need to build the data reader with `mvn clean install` and then add the following config to your `pom.xml` file: